DarienNouri/Trading-Strategy-Project/README.md

-# inital implementation of the project
+# Initial implementation of the project

 ----